 Emotional intelligence

-Emotional intelligence or emotion management allows people to abstract from a problem by analyzing their emotions and those of their collaborators and to develop resources.
+Emotional intelligence or emotion management allows you to abstract from a problem by analyzing your emotions and those of your employees and developing resources.

 Time management

-Time management means knowing how to prioritize and work more efficiently by focusing on the value of each action.
-Without this organization, taking on a project or team management and meeting the company’s objectives is impossible.
+Time management means knowing how to prioritize and work more efficiently by betting on the value of each action.
+Without this organization, it is impossible to manage projects or teams and achieve the company’s goals.

-Working in a team, managing frustration without impacting other colleagues, respecting divergent opinions, and recognizing mistakes are essential soft skills in a changing and highly technological world.
+Knowing how to work in a team, manage frustration effectively without affecting other colleagues, respect divergent opinions and recognize a mistake are essential soft skills in a changing and highly technological world.

 Critical thinking

-Critical thinking is the ability to formulate one’s opinion on a problem, analyze it and find the most appropriate solution autonomously.
+Critical thinking is your ability to form your own opinion about a problem, analyze it and, independently, find the most appropriate solution.

 Negotiation skills

-Indispensable in project management, negotiation skills and, therefore, persuasion are necessary for a company and not only in terms of budget management.
+Indispensable in the management of your projects, your negotiation and persuasion skills are necessary in a company and not only in terms of budget management.

-You may need to negotiate a salary increase, a delivery date for a product or service, and how to deal with a problem or solve a conflict.
+You may have to negotiate a salary increase, a delivery date for a product or service, the way to approach a problem or the way to resolve a conflict.

-Soft skills can also be detected and trained thanks to specialized HR management software for remote training and recruitment.
+Soft skills can also be identified and trained remotely thanks to specialized software in human resources management, both in training and in recruitment.

-In addition, our proctoring products are professional online monitoring tools that are as effective as they are easy to install.
+In this regard, Smowltech’s proctoring plans are professional online monitoring tools that are as effective as they are easy to install.

-Request a free demo if you prefer a hands-on experience of what we offer.
+If you prefer to get a hands-on experience of what we offer, request a free demo with us.

 Download now!